Bey8tim/Bey8tim/README.md

 # 💫 About Me:
-I am a Software Developer, currently pursuing my Master's in Software Engineering at HiLCoE School of Computer Science and Technology.
-Passionate about creating innovative ideas and practical solutions for my community and the digital world, a Web3 enthusiast, and a member of the Ethiopian Web 3 Foundation with experience in Full-Stack Development.
+I am a Software Developer and Web Designer pursuing my Master’s in Software Engineering.
+Passionate about creating innovative, modern, responsive digital experiences and practical solutions that benefit both my community and the digital world.
+A Web3 enthusiast with hands-on experience in full-stack and web development, I specialize in building responsive, user-focused applications using modern technologies.
+I bring strong problem-solving skills, adaptability, and a commitment to continuous learning on every project I work on.

 ## 🌐 Socials: